bytedance/lightseq/README.md

 With LightSeq, one can easily develop modified Transformer architecture with little additional code.

 LightSeq supports multiple features, including
+* training and inference with fp32, fp16 and int8 precision.
 * training and inference of multiple Transformer-based models, such as Transformer, BERT, GPT2, etc.
 * training of multiple modules, such as embedding, Transformer encoder, Transformer decoder, criterion and optimizer.
 * multiple decoding methods, such as beam search, diverse beam search and sampling.
 * deep integration with multiple training codebases, such as Fairseq, Hugging Face and DeepSpeed.

+LightSeq training and inference is very fast.
+Below is the overall performance:
+* LightSeq fp16 training achieves a speedup of up to **3x**, compared to PyTorch fp16 training.
+* LightSeq int8 training achieves a speedup of up to **5x**, compared to PyTorch QAT (i.e., quantization aware training).
+* LightSeq fp16 and int8 inference achieve a speedup of up to **12x** and **15x**, compared to PyTorch fp16 inference, respectively.

 ### Support Matrix
 |    Models    | fp16 Training | fp16 Inference | int8 Training | int8 Inference |